Personnel Leasing in Eastern Europe

 The basic steps and aspects of personnel leasing in Eastern Europe are:

 1. Legal framework: Each country in Eastern Europe may have different legal requirements for labour leasing.
-It is important to understand the local labour laws and regulations to ensure that staff leasing complies with legal requirements.
+It is important to understand local labour laws and regulations to ensure that staff leasing complies with all legal obligations.

 2. Personnel service provider: Companies that need temporary labour can turn to personnel service providers (also known as temporary employment agencies).
-These companies often have a database of qualified labour.
+These providers often have a database of qualified candidates.

 3. Agreements and contracts: Agreements are made between the personnel service provider and the client company.
-These contracts regulate aspects such as the duration of the temporary employment, the qualifications of the temporary workers, the transfer fee in the event of permanent employment and the financial conditions.
+These contracts regulate aspects such as the duration of the assignment, qualifications of the temporary workers, transfer fees in the event of permanent employment, and financial terms.

-4. Recruitment and selection: The personnel service provider recruits and selects qualified employees according to the requirements of the client company.
-This can be done through interviews, checking CVs and references.
+4. Recruitment and selection: The personnel service provider recruits and selects qualified employees based on the client company’s requirements.
+This may include interviews, as well as reviewing CVs and references.

-5. Deployment of temporary workers: The selected temporary workers are made available to the client company for a fixed period of time in order to bridge temporary bottlenecks, compensate for seasonal peaks or carry out special projects.
+5. Deployment of temporary workers: The selected temporary workers are assigned to the client company for a fixed period to bridge staffing gaps, handle seasonal peaks, or complete specific projects.

-6. Payroll accounting: Payroll accounting for the temporary workers is carried out by the personnel service provider.
-The client company pays the personnel service provider an agreed fee for the services provided.
+6. Payroll accounting: Payroll for the temporary workers is handled by the personnel service provider.
+The client company pays the provider an agreed fee for the services rendered.

 Poland, Hungary, the Czech Republic and Slovakia are particularly well known for their well-trained labour force in personnel leasing.

-Industries such as the Logistics, Production, Construction, Industry and catering often use personnel leasing from Eastern Europe.
+Industries such as the logistics, production, construction sector, industry sectors and catering often use personnel leasing from Eastern Europe.

 The legal regulations vary from country to country, but as a rule, employment contracts, wage and labour protection laws must be observed.